sparky-radio/AdifGoogleMapper/README.md

 - Google Maps Platform offers a $200 monthly credit, which is enough for most personal projects
 - Usage beyond the free credit will incur charges, so restrict your API key appropriately
+- If your ADIF file doesn't contain the `MY_GRIDSQUARE` field, you can set your grid square in the settings file